Media giant Canal+ lists on JSE to deepen African footprint

 He said Canal+ currently produces around 35 000 hours of content each year across Africa, including drama, sport and films.
 The company plans to grow this to more than 100 000 hours over the next three years, bringing more African stories to screens.

-Investment in training and development
+Strategic Investment in African Training and Development

 To support this growth, Canal+ is investing in training and development.
 Through its Canal+ University programme, the company aims to provide 400 000 hours of training each year and support around 7 000 trainees across Africa.
 It is also working with the MultiChoice Talent Factory, which has already trained nearly 500 young filmmakers.